Samuel-HSSP/cmdtube/README.md

   -w WATCH, -watch WATCH
                         the index of the video to watch, from the displayed search result.
-It should not be more than the total number of videos from the search result.
+It should not be more than the total number of videos from the search results.
                         To watch the first video, use 1.
 Optional arguments:
   -r RESULTS, --results RESULTS